Jeshibu/Playnite-wiki/Game-scripts.md

+# IronPython and batch support is being removed with upcoming Playnite 9 release!

 # Info

 All game scripts (including global ones) are executed synchronously and Playnite always waits for a script to completely finish.
 This means that including code that has blocking execution, for example waiting for process to finish, will lock up Playnite completely until script finishes with execution.